reetesha/rag/README.md

 Guardrails for PII filtering
 Observability for latency and accuracy

-Learning: At scale, ingestion runs as batch pipelines, vector indexes are sharded, and retrieval services are deployed independently to reduce latency.
+**Learning:** At scale, ingestion runs as batch pipelines, vector indexes are sharded, and retrieval services are deployed independently to reduce latency.

 Latency: Latency mainly comes from embedding and LLM inference, so caching and smaller models are key optimization techniques.

-Elevator Pitch : I built a RAG-based knowledge assistant that retrieves context from a vector database and generates grounded answers using an LLM, with persistent storage and a UI to simulate a production architecture.
+**Elevator Pitch:** I built a RAG-based knowledge assistant that retrieves context from a vector database and generates grounded answers using an LLM, with persistent storage and a UI to simulate a production architecture.

-It demonstrates:
+**It demonstrates:**

 Distributed thinking
 Data pipeline thinking